Startups and the Importance of Agile Product Development

 The risk of misinterpreting user feedback

-When you are passionate about your product, you need to be open to all feedback — and especially the negative signals and criticism: do not allow confirmation bias to affect your judgement — it’s easy to get destructed and focus on positive comments which simply confirm what you want to believe.
+When you are passionate about your product, you need to be open to all feedback — and especially the negative signals and criticism: do not allow confirmation bias to affect your judgment — it’s easy to get destructed and focus on positive comments which simply confirm what you want to believe.

 To ensure that you are objective, you have to become data-driven — introduce the right product performance measurement framework to help you understand the performance of your product — the patterns and the dynamics; the real user engagement levels; what they like and what they don’t; and why.